 Viewed from outside, the rectangle of lantern light is warm and inviting amidst the vast, midnight landscape.
 Chores complete at last, a weary musher bids goodnight to his traveling companions, who are already curled up, noses to tails, on beds of straw.
 Mukluk soles crunching in dry, packed snow, he trudges toward the cabin, from the dark toward the light, the cold toward the warmth, the solitude of the country toward the companionship of strangers.

 Slaven’s acts as one of only three official dog drops along the 1,000 mile Yukon Quest trail.
-A race official and veterinarian joined National Park Service staff to address any race-related questions that arose, ensure that all participants were treated equally and fairly, and provide for the safety and well-being of dogs and mushers alike.
-Park employees volunteered much of their time, working around the clock from before the front-runners’ arrival until after the last musher’s departure.
+A race official and veterinarian join National Park Service staff to address any race-related questions that arose, ensure that all participants were treated equally and fairly, and provide for the safety and well-being of dogs and mushers alike.
+Park employees volunteer much of their time, working around the clock from before the front-runners’ arrival until after the last musher’s departure.

 Note: During the Yukon Quest dogsled race, Slaven's Roadhouse and Slaven's Public Use Cabin are, at times, unable to accommodate the public, as mushers take rest and volunteers work to keep water warm, food cooking, and the fire stoked.
 Amongst all this traffic in and out of the checkpoint, space and sleep can be very hard to come by when operations and the race is in full swing, but our best efforts during the Yukon Quest will be made to give a warm welcome to visiting public.
 Sleeping space, at any one time, is dependent on race activity.